The Entrance of the Theotokos into the Temple ~ Nov 21

 Five Stars: This life by St. Maximus is written in the same prayerful manner and is an excellent companion book to the life of the Holy Virgin written by the Holy Apostles Convent; especially since it appears that the Holy Apostles Convent did not have St. Maximus' account available to them.

-NEW CD ~ REJOICE!
-Hymns to the Virgin Mary!
+AUDIO CD - REJOICE!
+Hymns to the Virgin Mary, by the SVS Chorale

 Rejoice!
 Hymns to the Virgin Mary